diffblue/cbmc/src/analyses/README.md

 To be documented.

-\subsection analyses-constant-propagation Constant propagation (constant_propagator_ait)
+\subsection analyses-constant-propagation Constant propagation (\ref constant_propagator_ait)

-To be documented.
+A simple, unsound constant propagator.
+Replaces RHS symbol expressions (variable reads) with their values when they appear to have a unique value at a particular program point.
+Unsound with respect to pointer operations on the left-hand side of assignments.

 \subsection analyses-taint Taint analysis (custom_bitvector_analysist)